OXID-eSales/vat-tbe-services-documentation/configuration.rst

 |procedure|

 .. todo: #tbd: oxdakb02.png auf EN ergänzen
-.. todo: #tbd: Verify :guilabel:`eVAT Settings` tab.
-.. todo: #tbd: Verify :guilabel:`Article is a telecommunications, radio, television or electronically delivered service` checkbox

 1. Choose :menuselection:`Administer Products --> Products`.
 #.
 Choose :guilabel:`eVAT Settings` tab.
 #.
-Choose the :guilabel:`Article is a telecommunications, radio, television or electronically delivered service` checkbox (:ref:`oxdakb02`, item 1).
+Choose the :guilabel:`Product is a telecommunication, broadcasting or electronic service` checkbox (:ref:`oxdakb02`, item 1).
 #.
 Assign the applicable VAT rates for each country to the item.
    |br|
    For example, an eBook has the standard rate in the UK, and the reduced rate 1 in France (:ref:`oxdakb02`, item 2).